 Free-Standing and Built-In Pantries

-- If you can’t afford the space in your remodel for a walk-in pantry, think about dedicating a wall or a corner in your kitchen area to one or more tall cabinets that serve as a pantry, with either open shelving (neatly organized, of course) or cabinet doors.
-Free-standing cabinets cost less than built-ins.
+If your homes footprint can't accommodate space for a walk-in pantry, think about dedicating a wall or a corner in your kitchen area to one or more tall cabinets that serve as a pantry, with either open shelving (neatly organized, of course) or cabinet doors.
+Free-standing cabinets can also be an alternative to built-ins.
+Consider a variety of height and width options.
+This gives you all the space you need to keep small appliances, food items and kitchen tools hidden and off your countertop.

 To supplement your walk-in or cabinet pantry, you could incorporate these ideas into your remodeled kitchen to keep certain items close at hand.